 Anti Ragging Cell

 The campus of Ramakrishna Sarada Mission Vivekananda Vidyabhavan is a Ragging Free Campus.
 Effective measures are taken by the Management to discourage ragging.
-Moreover, the Anti-Ragging Cell of the college is vigilant all the time.
+The ever vigilant Anti-Ragging Cell of the college has been functioning since November 2016.
+This has been constituted as per the existing UGC norms.
 As a proactive measure, a student-led campaign of awareness against ragging is initiated at the beginning of each academic year.
 Through this campaign the student-volunteers sensitize the senior students about the ill effects & consequences of ragging.
 These volunteers also address the freshers and advise them to be alert, aware and report any incidents of ragging in the campus.

 Anti Ragging Squad of RKSMVV